 The traditional Oaxacan drink is often served with orange slices and worm salt as these flavors pair especially well.

-Which of these traditional Oaxacan dishes do you most want to try?
+Which of the dishes from the traditional Oaxacan Food do you most want to try?
 Let me know in the comments section below!